Our team is happy to answer any questions you may have about process, timelines or engagement.

 From your previous answers, it appears that the $110 million from Concord will not be going towards building on the three sites.
 How then will construction of the new social housing be funded?
 Looking at 990 Beatty as an example, if in 30 years or whatever it is, there has never been the funding to build a 15 storey apartment building, how is there now funding to build a 28 storey building (and a fire hall)?
 Wouldn't a 15 storey building be more achievable?
 How much would a 28 storey building even cost?

-A.K.S. asked over 1 year agoThe $110M cash contribution will be used to fund infrastructure requirements to support the non-market housing as well as a portion of the street network and utility changes contemplated through the NEFC plan.
+A.K.S. asked almost 2 years agoThe $110M cash contribution will be used to fund infrastructure requirements to support the non-market housing as well as a portion of the street network and utility changes contemplated through the NEFC plan.

 The proposed non-market housing buildings will be funded by BC Housing and the City.
 Since the approval of the FCN ODP in 1990, these sites have remained empty lots as the funding model originally identified to deliver these units on six sites was no longer achievable.
 The new funding model transfers ownership of three sites to the City to develop in partnership with BC Housing, independent of relying on other parties.
 The City, working with BC Housing and Concord Pacific, determined that the new model proposed was the most effective way to realize delivery of the 661 or more units, on undeveloped sites under the City’s ownership, while also receiving over $110M for use to deliver the new NEFC street network.